-To get started with ArcGIS Enterprise, users create a base ArcGIS Enterprise deployment.
-A base deployment is the configuration of the four software components—ArcGIS GIS Server, Portal for ArcGIS, ArcGIS Data Store, and ArcGIS Web Adaptor—into a functional Web GIS that lives on an organization's own infrastructure.
+The first step when getting started with ArcGIS Enterprise is to create a base ArcGIS Enterprise deployment.
+A base deployment is the configuration of the four software components—ArcGIS Server, Portal for ArcGIS, ArcGIS Data Store, and ArcGIS Web Adaptor—that is a functional Web GIS that resides in your infrastructure.
 The base deployment can be configured with all components on a single machine or with components distributed across multiple machines in a multitier configuration.
-ArcGIS Enterprise can always be deployed with high availability as well.
+ArcGIS Enterprise can always be deployed with high availability.

-At ArcGIS 10.5, ArcGIS Image Extension for Server has been replaced by the Image Server role.
-It provides everything the extension offered but also introduces Raster Analytics.
-By harnessing the power of distributed and parallelized computing, Raster Analytics can produce pervasive, full-resolution raster/imagery outputs in a fraction of the time previously required.
-Users can run simple raster analysis tools or chain together analytical functions to create raster models to answer even the most complex questions.
-Whether the data resides in a data center or in the cloud, Image Server has many options for connecting to existing raster and imagery libraries.
+At ArcGIS 10.5, ArcGIS Image Extension for Server has been replaced by ArcGIS Image Server.
+It provides everything ArcGIS Image Extension for Server offered but also introduces Raster Analytics.
+By harnessing the power of distributed and parallelized computing, Raster Analytics can produce pervasive, full-resolution raster/imagery output in a fraction of the time previously required.
+Users can run simple raster analysis tools or can chain together analytical functions to create raster models to answer even the most complex questions.
+Whether the data resides in a data center or the cloud, Image Server has many options for connecting to existing raster and imagery libraries.

-GeoEvent Server, which replaces ArcGIS GeoEvent Extension for Server, serves the same purpose and has the same analytical horsepower as its predecessor.
-GeoEvent Server is designed to handle high-volume, high-velocity real-time and streaming data.
-It provides solutions through on-the-fly analysis and dynamic aggregation of large datasets, which makes data visualization easy.
-When connected to the base ArcGIS Enterprise deployment, GeoEvent Server can archive data to the spatiotemporal data store for further and future data analyses.
+Replacing ArcGIS GeoEvent Extension for Server, which was available in previous releases, ArcGIS GeoEvent Server serves the same purpose and has the same analytical horsepower.
+ArcGIS GeoEvent Server is designed to handle high-volume, high-velocity real-time and streaming data.
+It provides solutions through on-the-fly analysis and dynamic aggregation of large datasets, which makes data visualization simple.
+When connected to the base ArcGIS Enterprise deployment, ArcGIS GeoEvent Server can archive data to the spatiotemporal data store for further data analyses.

-GeoAnalytics Server makes its debut at the 10.5 release.
+ArcGIS GeoAnalytics Server makes its debut at the 10.5 release.
 It is designed to handle the analysis of massive datasets.
 GeoAnalytics tools are a subset of Esri geoprocessing tools that use distributed and parallelized computing to run space-time analyses on extremely large datasets.
-These tools can be executed using the Portal for ArcGIS map viewer, ArcGIS Pro, the ArcGIS REST API, or the new ArcGIS API for Python.
-GeoAnalytics Server can connect to data from the Hadoop Distributed File System (HDFS), Hive, local file shares, and data from within ArcGIS Enterprise, including using as input the archived spatiotemporal output from GeoEvent Server.
-Because GeoAnalytics Server uses the base ArcGIS Enterprise deployment to write and store analytical output, it is easy to use and share the resultant layers and data.
+These tools can be executed using the Portal for ArcGIS map viewer, ArcGIS Pro, the ArcGIS Server REST API, or from the new ArcGIS API for Python.
+ArcGIS GeoAnalytics Server can connect to data from the Hadoop Distributed File System (HDFS), Hive, local file shares, and data from within ArcGIS Enterprise, including using the archived spatiotemporal output from ArcGIS GeoEvent Server as input.
+Because ArcGIS GeoAnalytics Server uses the base ArcGIS Enterprise deployment to write and store analytical output, it is easy to use and share the resultant layers and data.

-In addition to the server roles, ArcGIS Enterprise differs from its predecessor, ArcGIS for Server, by delivering Esri-curated Living Atlas of the World content behind the firewall.
-Using the base ArcGIS Enterprise deployment, an administrator can configure Portal for ArcGIS to include Living Atlas content, which contains imagery, demographics and lifestyle data, historical maps, and basemaps.
-An administrator can decide which Living Atlas resources to make available to align with the organization's business priorities.
+In addition to the server roles, ArcGIS Enterprise differs from its predecessor ArcGIS for Server by delivering Esri-curated Living Atlas of the World content behind the firewall.
+Using the base ArcGIS Enterprise deployment, an administrator can configure Portal for ArcGIS to include Living Atlas content, which includes imagery, demographics and lifestyle data, historical maps, and basemaps.
+An administrator can decide which Living Atlas resources to make available to the organization to align with the organization’s business priorities.

 Extending Collaborative Capabilities

-ArcGIS 10.5 is designed for full integration with Web GIS, which provides a centralized location for an organization to share data, analyses, and information.
+ArcGIS 10.5 is designed for full integration with Web GIS.
+Web GIS provides a centralized location for an organization to share data, analyses, and information.
 Esri offers two paths to Web GIS: ArcGIS Enterprise and ArcGIS Online.
 The choice will depend on whether an organization wants to manage the infrastructure behind its Web GIS.

 In addition to greater collaborative capabilities in Web GIS, the apps offered by ArcGIS 10.5 give better connectivity between the office and the field so an organization can gain new information from its data.